eqNj/eqN-PD2-Filter/README.md

 Added LLD tags for good crafted/rare LLD rings and rare quivers.

 Refined the descriptions on many existing items for congruence and legibility.

+Added a red dot on corrupted item names when in the new unique map that drops corrupted items.